 This is to give you the chance to practice for the real exams, including bringing the correct equipment, understanding your timetable, understanding the exam room seating plan, and following the JCQ notices and instructions to candidates.
-The last two exam seasons, mock exams were a part of the evidence of learning and were used towards the final qualification grade.

-It is important to use the mock exams to help you prepare for the real exams in November, June and July.
+For the exam seasons 2020 and 2021, mock exams were a part of the evidence of learning and were used towards the final qualification grade.
+It is important to use the mock exams to help you prepare for the real exams in May and June.

-- Identify why you got the results you did (either positive or negative) For
+- Identify why you got the results you did (either positive or negative)

 - Identify areas of weakness

 - Seek help speak to your teachers

 - Practice different revision strategies.